 - The letter should be included in the introductory section of the CAFR (that is, before the financial section).

 - The institution's Chief Financial Officer must sign the letter.

 - The minimum contents include the following:

 - Management's responsibility for financial information

 - An explanation of the sections of a CAFR

 - Definition of the financial reporting entity

 - Economic condition and outlook including such topics as:

-- Overview of the local economy
+Overview of the local economy

-- o Information regarding major industries affecting the local economy
+- Information regarding major industries affecting the local economy

-- o Future economic outlook
+- Future economic outlook

 - Major initiatives including such topics as:

-- Current-year projects
+- ${\odot}$ Current-year projects

-- o Future projects
+- Future projects

-- Service efforts and accomplishments information for selected departments or activities
+- ${\odot}$ Service efforts and accomplishments information for selected departments or activities

 - Financial information including such topics as:

-- o Discussion of internal control framework and budgetary controls
+- ${\odot}$ Discussion of internal control framework and budgetary controls

 - General government functions

-- Proprietary operations
+- ${\odot}$ Proprietary operations

-- o Debt administration
+- \circ Debt administration

-- Cash management
+- \circ Cash management

 - Risk management

 - Fiduciary operations

 - Other information including such topics as:

-- o Independent audit
+- Independent audit

-- Awards
+- o Awards

-- o Acknowledgements
+- Acknowledgements